Dr. Dustin H. Ranglack

 Rob completed a BS (Wildlife and Fisheries Science, 2014) at The Pennsylvania State University.
 He spent a semester abroad in Tanzania with the School for Field Studies and completed a directed research project on the ecological correlates of game bird distributions.
 He has worked with a variety of species as a field technician including bats, snowshoe hares, sage grouse, and sharp-tailed grouse.
 He also spent two seasons on a crew conducting Canada lynx habitat research in southern Colorado and northwest Montana.
 His research interests include spatial ecology and population dynamics.
-He will be joining the Ranglack lab at UNK in the Fall of 2017, studying the spatial ecology of bison in six conservation herds including the Henry Mountains and Book Cliffs in Utah, American Prairie Reserve in Montana, the Texas State Bison Herd, the Wichita Mountains in Oklahoma, and Medano Ranch in Colorado.
+He has completed two semesters at UNK towards his Master's degree.
+His thesis project is analyzing the spatial ecology of bison in six conservation herds including the Henry Mountains and Book Cliffs in Utah, American Prairie Reserve in Montana, the Texas State Bison Herd, the Wichita Mountains in Oklahoma, and Medano Ranch in Colorado.
 His analyses include AKDE home range calculations, first-passage time analysis, and resource selection functions.
 He is also working on a project analyzing wildlife movements during the 2017 Great American Eclipse.

 Bre is a sophomore at the University of Nebraska-Kearney pursuing a BS degree in Wildlife Biology.
 She is from Grand Island, Nebraska, and has always been interested in animals and the outdoors.
 After graduating from UNK, she hopes to get a job in conservation as a wildlife biologist.
 For her undergraduate research project, Bre is looking at the preferred hunting territory and diet selection of local Red-tailed Hawks in South-Central Nebraska.